Divorce is anything but easy. Some emotional or financial issues will be more challenging to overcome than others, yet every challenge has a solution.

 When you're adding new beneficiaries, save yourself time by having necessary information for each person on hand - full name, date of birth, address, and Social Security number.
 You should also figure out the percentage of benefit you want to assign co-beneficiaries and contingent beneficiaries.

-Keep in mind; you may want to avoid naming minor children as beneficiaries.
+Keep in mind that you may want to avoid naming minor children as beneficiaries.
 Otherwise, you need to also make sure you name a financial guardian to oversee these assets until they reach legal age.
 Without a financial guardian appointed by you in your will, the courts may assign this responsibility to your ex-spouse.

 You’ll likely be asked for a copy of your divorce agreement, so be prepared for that as well.